lokearm/armchar-swish/README.md

 ## Test Scripts

 A couple of simple client scripts are provided in the `client` subdirectory.
-There are python scripts to generate off-line character sheets, and a simple `put.sh` script to test the update API.
+There are python scripts to generate off-line character sheets, a simple `put.sh` script to test updating of advancements API, and `putchar.sh` to test updating of other character data.

 ## Problems